Crypto Charities and Donations: Embrace The Gift of Giving

-What a wonderful time, Christmas is right around the corner (might be after Christmas when you read this) and 2022 is getting closer and closer.
-When looking back at this year it’s safe to say that at least for those who invested in cryptocurrencies it’s been a great year.
-Bitcoin is up 100%, Ethereum over 500%, and Solana a whopping 11,000%.
-Now if you’re one of the lucky ones to have invested in these in the beginning of 2021 you might be thinking of something to do with all the money.
+When looking back over the past few years, it’s safe to say that at least for those who invested in major cryptocurrencies it’s been a profitable time.
+Bitcoin has been named the best-performing asset of the decade and Ethereum is up well over its pre-2021 highs.
+Now if you’re one of the lucky ones to have invested in these and sold in profit, you might be thinking of something to do with all the money.
 What I would suggest and what I think each and every one of us should do if in a position where it’s possible is donating some to those in need.

 There’re so many people in this world in need of help and I think it’s all our responsibility to take care of those in need.
 By all means we should enjoy our success and not try to carry the weight of the world on our shoulders but when you make money it’s important to give back.
 It’s also important for the sake of the whole cryptocurrency sector.
 There’s so much negativity surrounding the space whether it be about environmental concerns or that only criminals use cryptos.
 That’s why we need to rise above and show the world wrong by doing some good.
 Also, Christmas is coming up and what better gift than the gift of giving.